 Why a picture of Dettol on a model railway blog?
-Read more to find out how a household disinfectant can help your railway modelling.
+Read more to find out how a household disinfectant can help your railway modeling.

-This is great model making tip I’ve read about a lot in military diorama and wargaming blogs but not seen raised in the railway modelling community.
+This is great model making tip I’ve read about a lot in the military diorama and wargaming blogs but not seen raised in the railway modeling community.

-Essentially, it’s how to remove acrylic and enamel paints of plastic models but as it’s both cheaper and more effective than standard branded products in the model market i’m reproducing it here.
+Essentially, it’s how to remove acrylic and enamel paints from plastic models but as it’s both cheaper and more effective than standard branded products in the model market I’m sharing it here.

-Paint stripping plastic is something all modellers will be faced with a some point.
+Paint stripping plastic is something all modelers will be faced with at some point.

 You could just buy the standard off-the-shelf paint removers sold by model shops.
 They’re good but typically expensive.

 But as I’m out to show you, there’s a much cheaper alternative.